Local survey reveals deep emotional issues for students at home

 WENATCHEE — Touched by the suicide of a high school student, Kamryn Fowler decided to do something.
 A Wenatchee High School senior, she was really worried about the mental health of her peers during the pandemic.

-Somehow, she wanted to reach out to the leaders to hear their voices before more suicides followed.
+Somehow, she wanted local leaders to hear their voices before more suicides followed.

-The first couple of months at home, the typical social butterfly was struggling not having any social interactions.
+Fowler, who described herself as a social butterfly, said the first couple of months home were a struggle because she didn't have social interactions.

-Fowler decided to conduct an online survey of the physical and emotional concerns of teenagers in the Wenatchee Valley.
+Fowler decided to conduct an online survey of teenagers in the Wenatchee Valley asking them about their physical and emotional concerns.
 She created a Google Form of questions exploring the health consequences of at-home learning and quarantine.

 She received 106 responses from middle and high school students.
-Kami did not know a lot about what her peers were going through.
+Before the survey, Fowler did not know a lot about what her peers were going through.

 “I really just talk to my close maybe five friends.
 We just discuss our thoughts of being at home.
 I got a small glimpse of what my close friends were going through.
 I really wanted to understand and get a sense of the community and what the student body as a whole was feeling,” she said.

-Wenatchee School District Director of Learning and Teaching Mike Lane said he was impressed with Fowler’s initiative and thought she put into the survey.
-He said her concerns are their concerns.
+Wenatchee School District Director of Learning and Teaching Mike Lane, who supervises all the district counselors, said he was impressed with Fowler’s initiative and thought she put into the survey.
+But the survey responses did not necessarily surprise him.

-“We know this is not ideal and that people are struggling.
-I wouldn’t say I was surprised.
-The work we are doing at the building level with our counselors, administrators, and social service folks.
-The work we’re doing at the district level is designed to provide some additional levels of support until we can all our students back in the building with us,” Lane said.
+“We know this is not ideal and that people are struggling," he said.
+We are doing work at the building level designed to provide additional levels of support until we can all our students back in the building with us, Lane said.

 Most concerning for Lane are the issues around depression and anxiety.
-He said last week they hosted a community forum with two psychologists from Confluence Health presenting on depression.
+He said last week the district hosted an online community forum with two psychologists from Confluence Health presenting on depression.

-He said they spent about half the time with a live Q and A taking questions from students, parents, and the community.
+He said they spent about half the time with a live question-and-answer session taking questions from students, parents, and the community.
 Lane feels the event really made a difference.

 “The reason I say that is the questions were heartfelt and authentic.
 Some were a little bit hard for the psychologists to answer.
 We were excited.
 We had just under 100 viewing the event live.
 We have it posted on our YouTube playlist called the Wellbeing, kind of a campaign we have going,” Lane said.